 Australian Ambassador to Korea H.E.
 James Choi (center right) and Chairman of the Australian Chamber of Commerce in Korea Chris Raciti (center left) pose with the winners of the 2020 Australia-Korea Business Awards at the Grand Hyatt Seoul on January 31.

-in Seoul on Friday evening.
+The Australian Chamber of Commerce in Korea (AustCham Korea) hosted the 2020 Australia-Korea Business Awards at the Grand Hyatt Hotel in Seoul on Friday evening.
 Over 200 dignitaries attended the high-profile event, which was held to recognize companies and individuals who have made significant efforts in expanding trade relations between Korea and Australia.

 The occasion featured welcome addresses by H.E.
 James Choi, Australian Ambassador to Korea, and Mr. Chris Raciti, Chairman of the Australian Chamber of Commerce in Korea, who highlighted the deepening confidence businesses have in each other’s economies.